Gun Fury—Rock Hudson, Donna Reed, Philip Carey, Leo Gordon, Pat Hogan, Roberta Haynes, Lee Marvin, Neville Brand (1953; Dir: Raoul Walsh)

 Three of the principal characters in this western from the early 1950s are still wallowing in the aftermath of the Civil War.
 Ben Warren (Rock Hudson in an early starring role) fought for the Union, has had more than enough killing and now wants only to marry his fiancée Jennifer Ballard (Donna Reed) and live on his large California ranch.
 He doesn’t even wear a gun any more.
 Jennifer is from Atlanta and is anxious to start a new life where the the desolation of Sherman’s March is not remembered.
 And Frank Slayton (Phil Carey) is an embittered former Confederate, now an outlaw in the southwest.

-Slayton and Morgan have a falling out over the abduction, and Slayton leaves Morgan tied to a corral post for the buzzards.
+Slayton and Burgess have a falling out over the abduction, and Slayton leaves Burgess tied to a corral post for the buzzards.
 Meanwhile, Warren discovers he isn’t really dead and takes one of the stagecoach horses in pursuit.
-He releases Morgan, and they join forces to pursue Slayton for vengeance and to rescue Jennifer.
+He releases Burgess, and they join forces to pursue Slayton for vengeance and to rescue Jennifer.
 They are joined by an Indian Johash (Pat Hogan), whose sister was also taken by Slayton’s men in an earlier raid on Taos.

 Now it’s Warren and Johash against Slayton and the remainder of his band of outlaws.
 Estella tries to get Slayton and is killed for her pains.
 It comes finally, as we knew it would, to former pacifist Warren and the ruthless outlaw Slayton.
 Just when it looks like Slayton has the advantage, it turns out he has forgotten Johash, and Slayton ends with a knife in his back.
 Warren and Jennifer ride off to their California ranch.

 Jennifer Ballard (Donna Reed) is fit to be tied; Ben Warren (Rock Hudson) seeks vengeance.